Dansk-Golf-Union/dgu-integration/docs/member-lookup.md

 ### How do I look up member info?

 This is dependent on your access level and agreement.
-1. If you represent a given golf club and have been given access to all members without their consent by the club then you can look up members in that (or those) club(s).
+1. If you represent a given golf club and have been given access to all members without their consent by the club, then you can look up members in that (or those) club(s).
 2. If you are an independent actor you will need player consent to access their information.
 That is given through the OAuth login and accompanying token - refer to the [OAuth Guide](./oauth-guide).

-### Re point 1:
+### Re point 1: Access to all club members.

 You can get info about a specific member in a club you are certified to access by making the following API request.
 You can refer to the member by